November 15, 2011 12:50am

 The Hacker laughed, “Hacking, like all seemingly advanced science and technology is the magic of the modern age to those who don’t understand it –like Hollywood.
-Hell, it’s practically magic to those who are in the know.
-Now, a little less talking and a little more escaping.”
+Hell, it’s practically magic to those who do understand it.
+Now not to be rude, but I recommend a little less talking and a little more escaping.”

 They could hear the sounds of chaos on the streets above them as they advanced, the group followed closely behind the Hacker as they traversed the dank tunnel, especially Brooklyn, who positioned herself in the middle of the phonelight.
 Navy grunted.
 “I should be out there fighting instead of hiding in tunnels like vermin.”

 The Hacker didn’t stop.
-“Yes, but when it’s a choice of standing and falling like a Spartan or falling back to fight another day.
+“You and me both Navy, you and me both, but when it’s a choice of standing and falling like a Spartan or falling back to fight another day.
 I’d rather fight another day.”

-“I get it son, you fight your battles on the digital frontier, but it wouldn’t hurt to be out there with the people you’re claiming to lead.”
+“I get it son, you fight your battles on the digital frontier, but it wouldn’t hurt to be out there with the people you’re claiming to be the voice for.”

 Lady Fawkes broke her silence, “Notitia vult esse liber gratis.”